Helping Elementary and Middle School Families

 Step 2: Submit an Application to FACTS Grant & Aid Assessment

 FACTS Grant & Aid Assessment is an independent, third-party company that conducts financial analysis to determine your family’s financial need.
 Once you have applied through FACTS, we receive a confidential report outlining your financial situation based on the information obtained in your application and supporting tax documents.
 Your transparency and good faith during this process are essential.
-There is a $30 application fee.
+There is a small application fee.

 Step 3: Financial Aid Decision